Plyaz-Official/plyaz-website/src/content/news/news-2/index.md

 Sub-Saharan Africa represents 13% of global population but only 6% of Olympic athletes.

-## The Geography of Athletic Success
+## The geography of athletic success

 Research reveals optimal population sizes for athletic development: communities of 50,000-99,999 produce disproportionate numbers of professional athletes.
 Australia exemplifies efficient systems, producing 1 medal per 570,000 citizens compared to the USA's 1 medal per 3.5 million citizens.

 But success isn't just about population efficiency - it's about systematic support.
 The IOC generated $7.6 billion in the 2017-2021 cycle, with Olympic Solidarity budget increasing from $590 million (2021-2024) to $650 million (2025-2028).
 Yet funding distribution remains uneven.

-## Breakthrough Success Stories
+## Breakthrough success stories

 The Refugee Olympic Team grew from 10 athletes (2016) to 37 athletes (2024), demonstrating potential when barriers are removed.
 Paris 2024 saw 75 medals won by Olympic Solidarity scholarship holders, while South Sudan - the world's youngest nation - fielded its first Olympic team.

 These successes prove talent exists globally; systematic support makes the difference.

-## Technology as the Great Equalizer
+## Technology as the great equalizer

 Blockchain technology could revolutionize international talent development by: